 Rising some 377 feet above the land below and not far from the Acropolis and Agora (marketplace), Mars Hill served as the meeting place for the Areopagus Court, the highest court in Greece for civil, criminal, and religious matters.
 Under Roman rule at the time of Paul, Mars Hill remained an important meeting place where philosophy, religion, and law were discussed.
-At one time there were two stones on Mars Hill, one the Stone of Wrath, where the prosecutor stood and the other, the Stone of Shame, where the accused stood.
+Acts 17:21-26.

 Proclaiming God on Mars Hill

-The biblical significance of Mars Hill is that it is the location of one of Paul’s most important gospel presentations at the time of his visit to Athens during his second missionary journey as outlined in Acts 17:16-34.
-It was where he addressed the religious idolatry of the Greeks who even had an altar to the “Unknown God.”
-It was this altar and their religious idolatry that Paul used as a starting point in proclaiming to them the one true God and how they could be reconciled to Him.
-Paul started his message by addressing the false beliefs of those gathered there that day and then used those beliefs as a way of presenting the gospel message to them.
+Mars Hill is the location of one of Paul’s most important gospel presentations during his visit to Athens in his second missionary journey (Acts 17:16-34).
+There, he addressed the false beliefs of the Greeks who had an altar to an “Unknown God.”
+It was this altar and their religious idolatry that Paul used as a starting point in to present the gospel message to them.
+Paul proclaimed the one true God and taught the people how they may be reconciled.

 Paul’s Message of Christ

-Paul began by explaining to them the sovereign God who created all things and gives life and breath to all things.
+Paul explained that the true, sovereign God created all things and gives life and breath to existence.
 He continued by explaining that it was God who created from one individual all men and nations and even appointed the time and boundaries of their dwelling.
-His message continued as he explained the closeness of God and their need to repent of their rebellion against Him.
+His message continued as he explained the closeness of God and the peoples’ need to repent of their rebellion against Him.
 Paul completed his message by introducing them to the One before whom they would all stand one day and be judged; Jesus Christ, whom God had raised from the dead.